campjake/CS3B-RASM3/README.md

 - Jacob Campbell

 ### Summary of Requirements for Driver Function
+- [ ] Gets 4 strings as input from the user, each of at least 10 characters, the last two of which are equal but different "case"
 - [ ] Determines the length of the first string and print the length
 - [ ] Determines if str1 and str2 are equal and print the result of the comparison
 - [ ] Determines if str3 and str4 are equal and print the result of the comparison